Inamul Haque Khan

 In 1971, Inamul Haque Khan, as Air Commodore, was one of the highest-ranking officers to be taken as a prisoner of war by India after Eastern Command's Commander Lieutenant-General A.A.K.
 Niazi signed an instrument of surrender with Indian Army's Eastern Command GOC-in-C, Lieutenant-General Jagjit Singh Aurora.

-After his repatriation in 1974, he continued to serve in the Air Force with distinction, and eventually joined President General Zia-ul-Haq's administration where he held many cabinet ministries.
+After his repatriation in 1974, he continued to serve in the Air Force with distinction, and eventually joined President General Zia-ul-Haq's administration where he held many cabinet ministries while later being part of the Nawaz Sharif's administration as well.

-Biography
+Early life and education

-Inamul Haque Khan was born in Delhi in India, into an Urdu-speaking family on 23 May 1927.
+Inamul Haque Khan was born in Patiala in British India, on 25 May 1927.
 He was educated at the Aligarh Muslim University where he attained his BA and MA in English literature and briefly tenured as professor of English at the Zakir Husain Delhi College from 1945–47.

+Military career

+Move to Pakistan and war with India

 In 1948, he emigrated to Pakistan, following the partition of India and joined the Pakistan Air Force after seeing an advertisement.
 Inamul was directed to attend the RPAF College at Risalpur.
 He graduated in the class of 5th GD pilot course.

 He participated well in the Indo-Pakistani air war during the second war with India in 1965 as Group-Captain, earning recognition as an ace fighter.

-He continued his lectures on English literature, serving in the faculty at the Islamia College.
+He received the Sword of Honour both in flying and academic.